Persistent Physical Symptoms

 Want to join?
 GPs, nurses, and other healthcare professionals can refer you.

 This video shows how Ways to Wellness helped a patient with long-term conditions.
-She talks about living with chronic pain and how social prescribing made a big difference for her.
+She talks about living with chronic pain and how working with a specialist social prescribing link worker made a big difference for her.

-Our link workers will work with you to create a plan that suits you.
+Our specialist staff will work with you to create a plan that suits you.
 This could include:

 Joining local groups